davidtr1037/klee-rocq/README.md

 # KLEE-Rocq
-This is an extension of KLEE which generates safety proof in Rocq.
+This tool is an extension of KLEE which generates safety proof in Rocq.
+When the analysis is exhaustive, our tool generate a `\.v` file, where the main theorem states that the program under test is safe under the concrete LLVM semantics.
+To check the generated proof, one can use `coqc`.

-The current version supports a subst of LLVM with integers.
+_Note: The current version supports a subst of LLVM with integers._

 ## Build
 The current version was tested with LLVM 13 (and should work with earlier versions as well).